Revealed: The Cat Fleas Life-Cycle

 The adult fleas will emerge in response to vibration, carbon dioxide or fluctuations in humidity.

 Properties where nothing has set foot in them for weeks or even months pose an unpleasant prospect.
-If infested cats have been present it is very bad.
+If infested cats have been present, it is horrible.
 Open windows/cat flaps allow feral and/or untreated cats to enter and deposit fleas and flea eggs.

-When this happens hundreds or in very rare cases, thousands of fleas emerge within moments of each other.
+When this happens, hundreds, or in sporadic cases, thousands of fleas emerge within moments of each other.

-The fleas will be hungry, crawling vertically up the inside of trousers etc, where they feed covertly before dropping off.
+At this stage of the life cycle, the fleas will be hungry—they start crawling vertically up the inside of trousers, where they feed covertly before dropping off.